Gaxil/Unity-URP-Spritesheets/README.md

 And a sample scene with many different scenarios
 ![alt text](Doc/Materials.gif)

+You can navigate in the demo scene using left CTRL & left ALT to go back and forth in the samples.
+The camera can be moved using the cursor keys and reset with left Shift
+It's also working with a game pad.

 Can I use this freely?
 ----------------------
 Feel free to use the shaders and provided resources in your projects, improve it, modify it ...